 This is probably the biggest one.
 Every once in a while, I have pangs of anxiety that remind me of the days I spent living in the city.
 They feel and sound something like "I haven't bought anything new in a while.
 Is something wrong with me?"
 Weird, right?
 It's really a sickness that every once in a while rears it's ugly head.
 And it's definitely taken this experience to reveal it to me...

 In the U.S. especially, consumption is a huge problem.
-The culture of buying things in so real.
+The culture of buying things is so real.
 One that a lot of us forget even exists until we step back and look at it from the outside.
+Think one-click purchases online.
 Buying new, buy in bulk, buying cheap.
 Like I said, it's something that's been so branded into me that every now and then, I literally feel it tugging at me.

 Living in the van has definitely widened my eyes here and encouraged that I do just the opposite: buy less, and value the less that I have more.
 Again, I'm not trying to say I'm perfect or be too preachy, but it's a lesson that I'll keep trying to apply in my everyday life.